we have two first aid kits.

 - CPR mask/ pocket mask.

 Like I mentioned before, I am not a medical professional, so we wouldn’t have all the equipment like wilson cases, wilson case or a large carry case.
-But what we do have are the essentials to help anyone in any situation they may find themselves in.
+I also haven’t had any first aid training, unlike all the medical professionals out there.
+They have to get extensve training to learn the basics in first aid, to even having to deal with some of the most extreme circumstances.
+By doing research into something like cpr training Coast 2 Coast, this is where their training begins.
+This sort of knowledge is important, as it can potentially help you save a life.
+When it comes to myself, what I do have are the essentials to help anyone in any situation they may find themselves in.
 As long as we have the basics, we’ll be fine.
 Our second first aid kit is a small pouch with only the bare minimum of essential “aids”. these are items that come in handy for us, especially if on a hike or even just out on the town. having tweezers are great when a sliver happens, then dabbing it with a little tea tree essential oil and depending on the size of the sliver and if happened in conjunction with a fall, some arnica may help (caplets or topical cream). lip balm is great for sunburn lips or a dehydrated person.

 in the picture above i also included: